Assorion/FNF-Assorion-Mirror/.github/README.md

 # ⚝ | What is Assorion Engine?

 Assorion Engine is effectively the Linux of <a href="https://ninja-muffin24.itch.io/funkin">Friday Night Funkin'</a> Engines.
-Most original Friday Night Funkin' code has been replaced / revised with more efficient, optimized code, modular code.
+Most original Friday Night Funkin' code has been replaced / revised with more efficient, optimized code & modular code.

 Assorion Engine doesn't have mods folder capabilities planned nor will it be implemented.
 In addition, things such as cutscenes, events, discordRPC, etc, will have to be added yourself.